15 Easy DIY Outdoor Lighting Ideas

 These outdoor pendant lights were created using plant hangers, solar lights, chain, and baskets from the dollar store.
 What an easy and creative way to light your backyard living space!

 Can you believe this next light by The Shabby Creek Cottage was created using an oatmeal container, concrete, and a solar light?
 I think these would look great outlining a dark pathway in mod-style.

 Outdoor string lighting can be gussied up to celebrate special occasions – or everyday occasions!
 Decorate colorful paper bags and secure over your string lighting for a completely different look.

 Or instead of paper bags, how about using paper cups or cupcake liners over your outdoor string lights to create a festive atmosphere?

 For this next outdoor light, you will need strands of twinkle lights, grapevine balls, a stick, burlap ribbon and an outdoor extension cord.
 With a little patience, you can make this adorable chandelier.
 How charming!

-Why keep those icicle lights boxed up all year, when you can use them to create a hoola hoop chandelier?
-To create this unique light fixture, cover your hoola hoop with fabric, wrap icicle lights around the hoola hoop, and plug into an outdoor extension cord.
+Why keep those icicle lights boxed up all year, when you can use them to create a hula hoop chandelier?
+To create this unique light fixture, cover your hula hoop with fabric, wrap icicle lights around the hula hoop, and plug into an outdoor extension cord.

 For a cage-light pendant, you can use the Ikea light secured between two painted, wired planter baskets.